 That being said, I also know that vacation days are precious (especially to the US traveler).
 We often do not have the luxury of spending three weeks to deeply discover a destination.
 Below is a HIGHLY curated list of destinations within Colombia I would consider if I were traveling there for the first time and wanted to make the best use of my vacation days.
-These recommendations are based on my first-hand knowledge in the country and taking hundreds of travelers to Colombia where many of them were visiting for the first time.
+These recommendations are based on my first-hand knowledge in the country and taking hundreds of travelers to Colombia where a majority of them were visiting for the first time.

 Please also note that there are tons of guides out there for those traveling to Colombia on a tight or “backpacker” budget.
 After reading many of these, I kept reading the word “cheap” over and over again.
-Cheap beer, cheap food, cheap entrance fee, etc. While I love a good deal, I also know that there are many travelers like myself that are looking for a more sophisticated and elevated experience in Colombia or what is known as the high-low experience.
+Cheap beer, cheap food, cheap entrance fee, etc. While I love a good deal, I also know that there are many travelers like myself that are looking for a more elevated and immersive experience in Colombia or what is known as the high-low experience.
 The recommendations below are written with this type of traveler in mind.

 Cartagena has been having a moment for several years now and there is a reason this sultry coastal town, protected by high walls and lined with colonial pastel facades, has withstood the trends of times and continues to pop up all over your Instagram feed.
 Cartagena is a quintessential blend of old and new.
 A city rich with history and culture, but influenced by a burgeoning cosmopolitan scene.
 Or as Silvia Tcherassi, owner of the stylish Tcherassi Hotel + Spa, perfectly summed it up “It’s magical, with a feeling of old-fashioned Caribbean glamour.”

 Cartagena is located on the north coast of Colombia and because it is a coastal town, it comes with a certain raw energy that only can be found in cities that have beaches as their backyards and the constant (and sometimes oppressive) heat.
 It is the city that nurtured the poetic prose of Gabriel Garcia Marquez, the godfather of magic realism, after all.
-Costenos, the name for people from the Caribbean coast of Colombia, are slower moving, but faster talking.
+Costeños, the name for people from the Caribbean coast of Colombia, are slower moving, but faster talking.
 They know how to have a great time, their salsa and champeta are on point, and they are always excited to share their culture with others.
 It truly is a very different feeling from any of the other major cities.